 In Spring 2015, the GPC General Assembly modified the GPC Bylaws to define “good standing” for a Represented Area, where a Represented Area is defined as any department, division, college or school with graduate or professional students.

-At the end of each semester the GPC Secretary creates a report of the Represented Areas that attended the majority of GA Meetings, i.e., are in “good standing”, which are listed below.
+At the end of each semester, the GPC Secretary creates a report of the Represented Areas that attended the majority of GA Meetings, i.e., is in “good standing”, which are listed below.
 If you do not agree with your Represented Area’s “good standing” status you can appeal to the GPC Executive Board for a review.

 To see if your Representative(s) are attending GA Meetings this semester, please see the General Assembly page.
 Attendance for previous semesters is also available on that page.